Skip to Main Content

 Interested in developing an OER?
 Apply for the OER Development Grant

 OER Development Grants are available to IU Indianapolis faculty who create, adapt, or adopt open educational learning materials.
 OERs are digital products used in teaching and learning that are licensed with a Creative Commons copyright license, are free to students and can be made available globally in OER repositories such as the Pressbooks Directory or the Open Textbook Library.
-Grants will be awarded for the creation, adaptation, or adoption of such materials.
+Grants will be awarded for the creation or adaption of such materials.
 The amount of the grant will be determined by the nature of the project.